Windows Installer, Java Installer, Freeware Installer

 TipAfter creating the new product an executable with this name will be added to the installation.
 This is the Native Java Launcher for your Java application.

-CautionIf you are creating a Mac OS X package, any settings that you set for a Java Product (JVM parameters, classpath etc.) that are based on properties or environment variables will be invalid on Mac OS X.
+Caution!If you are creating a Mac OS X package, any settings that you set for a Java Product (JVM parameters, classpath etc.) that are based on properties or environment variables will be invalid on Mac OS X.

-Duplicating the settings of a product
+Duplicating the product settings

 Setting the Current Feature